Terms and Conditions

 c.
 A registered architect or draftsman practitioner must prepare architectural plans.

 d.
 A registered structural engineering practitioner must prepare structural design or part of the design of building work relating to a structural, sewerage, and water or drainage matter and demonstrate that the form of construction or design is fit for purpose.

 e.
 A registered Building Practitioner in the category of builder must carry out the work.
 If an owner-builder is identified in the application, the person must demonstrate the relevant knowledge and experience required in the Act and Regulations.

 f.
 For class 2 to 9 buildings, an electrical engineering practitioner must prepare design or part of the design of building work relating to an electrical safety matter and demonstrate that the form of construction or design is fit for purpose.

 g.
 A Mechanical engineering practitioner must prepare mechanical matter, including hydraulic services within a building and demonstrate that the form of construction or design is fit for purpose.

 h.
 A fire safety engineer must prepare a fire safety design, which means a registered building practitioner in the category of an engineer, class of engineer (fire safety), and demonstrate that the form of construction or design is fit for purpose.

 i.
-A Nationwide House Energy Rating Scheme (NatHERS) accredited assessor must prepare all energy efficiency design and a report.
+A Nationwide House Energy Rating Scheme (NatHERS) accredited assessor must prepare all energy efficiency designs and a report.

 j.
 A Fire Protection Association Australia (FPA Australia) accredited assessors must prepare a Bushfire Attack Level (BAL) assessment and report.

 k.
 A Disability Access Consultant must prepare the design for access and mobility.